Skip to main content

 fn__coalesce

-Returns the value in the database field supplied as the second parameter if the database field in the first parameter has a NULL value.
+Returns the value in the second parameter if the first parameter evaluates to NULL.

 fn__coalesceText